 Griffin III has done the same.
 Asked by a legacy TV network what he feared, the rookie quarterback said, "You try not to fear too many things.
 I fear God."

 King was a man of deep faith.
 I’ve often thought how much better things would be if his life had not been cut short.
 As a Christian, although an admittedly flawed Christian, I share the vision King held as he sat there in what must have been a very uncomfortable cell.
-The last paragraph of his letter is a beautiful thing:

 A century from now the narrow minded analyst’s name will likely be long forgotten, but the name of Martin Luther King will be remembered.
 Not for his anger, but for his wisdom.
 A small man seeks to divide.
 A great man knows that unity is the only course that will ensure our country's survival.
 The analyst spoke his criticism from a well of fear.
 Griffin III spoke from a well of power and confidence.